Patrick-W-McMahon/Jinx-Engine/README.md

 Quickstart
 ==========
+See the examples folder lots of simple examples have been included.
+Remember to include ObjectiveJs into the project.
+The engine will fail if ObjectiveJS is not included.

 Requirements
 ============
  - ObjectiveJS libs - https://github.com/Patrick-W-McMahon/ObjectiveJS

 Installation
 ============
 Include the engine file (JinxEngine.js) along with any system components you may want to use (found in the systems folder).